Parc Andre Citroen: The Controversial Beautiful Park

 But if a picture is worth a thousand words, then 6 photos are equal to a novel – that kind.

-The Novel: 1.
-Birches and Buxus in a Part of the Park Andre Citroen, 2.
-In the White Garden the Esplanade Max Guedj , 3.
-Park Andre Citroen & the Central Lawn, Canal, Train Bridge and the Seine, 4.
-Autumn View of a Park Andre Citroen Section in the Black Garden, 5.
-The Central Section of the Black Garden, 6.
-A Peripheral Elevated Walkway in the Park Andre Citroen
+From Left to Right: 1.
+Birches and buxus in a part of the Park Andre Citroen, 2.
+In the White Garden the Esplanade Max Guedj, 3.
+Park Andre Citroen & the central lawn, canal, train bridge and the Seine, 4.
+Autumn view of a Park Andre Citroen section, 5.
+Part of Andre Citroen Park in early fall, 6.
+A peripheral elevated walkway in the Park Andre Citroen.

 And how is a novel read?
-Well, in this case, the novel about Park Andre Citroen is read with the accompaniment of the musical creation of the excellent Tinariwen desert artists.
+Well, in this case, the novel about Park Andre Citroen is read with the accompaniment of the musical creation of the excellent Tinariwen desert artists – a collective of Tuareg musicians.

 Tinariwen and Chet Boghassa.